 - 2.1.1 The planning process plays a vital role in making sustainable travel an attractive and convenient option by ensuring that high standard sustainable transport infrastructure and facilities are provided as an integral part of new development. - 2.1.2 This section sets out a framework which will help to reduce the need for motorised travel within the borough and create a connected, safe, attractive and convenient network for movement by non-motorised users including pedestrians, cyclists and equestrians. - 2.1.3 The development of a comprehensive strategic network for non-motorised users will provide sustainable access to employment and other destinations, support the health and wellbeing of residents and visitors as well as improve air quality and build stronger communities.
-This is essential to achieve the Council's ambition of all new development achieving a high level of sustainable transport use in line with best practice examples in the region. - 2.1.4 This supplementary planning document sets out how the Council will look to achieve the Local Plan policy outcomes, establishing an approach that will: - Optimise the use of existing infrastructure and facilitate the development of new infrastructure - · Reduce single occupancy car journeys - Enable the integration of transport modes - Provide safe and convenient opportunities for walking and cycling for both active travel and recreation, and facilitate travel by public transport - Recognise a 'hierarchy of road users' based on vulnerability - 2.1.5 Connectivity into proposed development sites for pedestrians and cyclists should feel direct and logical.
-Achieving this could mean multiple foot paths and cycle ways are needed, linking to the surrounding highway network.
+This is essential in order to achieve the Council's ambition of all new development achieving a high level of sustainable transport use in line with best practice examples in the region. - 2.1.4 This supplementary planning document sets out the Council's policies which will: - Optimise the use of existing infrastructure and facilitate the development of new infrastructure - Reduce single occupancy car journeys - Enable the integration of transport modes - Provide safe and convenient opportunities for walking and cycling for both active travel and recreation, and facilitate travel by public transport - Recognise a 'hierarchy of road users' based on vulnerability - 2.1.5 Connectivity into the site for pedestrians and cyclists should feel direct and logical.
+This will often result in a requirement for multiple foot paths and cycle ways linking to the surrounding highway network.
 These links may not always be immediately adjacent to the carriageway.
 Connections are expected to be suitably wide, clear and illuminated to provide a feeling of safety for users.
 Examples of the types of provision expected can be found in the North Tyneside Cycling Design Guide.

-2.2 Walking and wheeling
+2.2 Walking

 - 2.2.1 Making walking journeys easier contributes to improved health and plays a vital role in reducing motorised travel for short journeys.
-The borough's walking network is under constant development with the aim to provide direct links of a high standard, that are convenient and safe. - 2.2.2 The Council will expect proposals for development to provide appropriate connections and enhancements to the walking network including links to public transport, where appropriate.
-Walking connections should be direct, well-lit, safe, include priority crossings at internal junctions where appropriate and for larger developments, to provide extensions to, or enhancement of, the existing walking network. - 2.2.3 Wheeling is defined as an equivalent alternative to pedestrian-based mobility and covers the use of wheelchairs, mobility scooters etc. Where consideration is given to walking accessibility, equivalent consideration should be given to wheeling accessibility.
-References to walking elsewhere in the document should be treated as referring to both walking and wheeling.
+The borough's walking network is under constant development with the aim to provide direct links of high standard and which are convenient and safe. - 2.2.2 The Council will require developers to contribute to the continued improvement of the walking network including links to public transport, where appropriate.
+Developers will be required to provide direct, well-lit and safe links to the walking network, including priority crossings at internal junctions where appropriate and for larger developments, to provide extensions to, or enhancement of, the existing walking network.